Nationalist People's Coalition: 2005

-In mid-2005, led by its House Leader Chiz Escudero, his anti-Arroyo NPC colleagues launched an impeachment complaint against incumbent President Gloria Macapagal Arroyo, who was apologizing for being busted for calling an election commissioner to ensure her win.
-Ultimately, Lakas-led House crushed the impeachment 158–51.
+In mid-2005, led by Escudero, the party's House leader, the anti-Arroyo NPC congressmen launched an impeachment complaint against President Arroyo amid the outbreak of the Hello Garci scandal, featuring leaked audio recordings that exposed Arroyo and COMELEC Commissioner Virgilio Garcillano allegedly conspiring to rig the canvassing of presidential votes and ensure her win.
+Ultimately, the Lakas-led House crushed the impeachment by a vote of 158–51.

 2007

-With Escudero and newly-sworn member Loren Legarda joining Geniuine Opposition (GO), LDP stalwarts Tito Sotto and Tessie Aquino Oreta left their party and joined the NPC, but the latter two become ticket candidates of administration's TEAM Unity.
-Sotto claimed that some GO supporters and politicians defecting to the NPC.
-Escudero and Legarda managed to win, but Sotto and Aquino-Oreta lost.
+With Escudero and newly-sworn member Loren Legarda joining the Genuine Opposition, LDP stalwarts Tito Sotto and Tessie Aquino-Oreta left LDP and joined the NPC, running as senatorial candidates under the administration coalition, TEAM Unity.
+Sotto claimed that several GO supporters and politicians were also defecting to the NPC.
+Escudero and Legarda managed to win, while Sotto and Aquino-Oreta failed to regain their seats.

-Escudero and Teodoro's ambition for 2010
+2010

-Two of its former House stalwarts, Senator Chiz Escudero and Defense Secretary Teodoro left NPC for their presidential ambitions.
-Teodoro joined Lakas–Kampi and launched his presidential campaign there, while Escudero planned also to run for presidency, but later withdrawn his bid and launched NoyBi.
-NPC, led by its new chairman Faustino Dy Jr., forged a coalition with Manny Villar's Nacionalista to support the latter's presidential campaign with selection of Loren Legarda as running mate.
+In 2009, two of NPC's former House stalwarts, Escudero and National Defense Secretary Teodoro left the party for their presidential ambitions in the 2010 national elections.
+Teodoro launched his presidential campaign under the Arroyo-led Lakas–Kampi–CMD, while Escudero ultimately withdrew his bid and launched NoyBi, pairing Liberal presidential candidate Benigno Aquino III and PDP–Laban vice presidential bet Jejomar Binay, who was the running mate of Estrada, the PMP standard bearer.
+The NPC, led by its new chairman Faustino Dy Jr., forged a coalition with the Nacionalista Party to support the presidential campaign of Senator Manny Villar, selecting NPC's Legarda as Villar's running mate.

-Aquino years: 2010–2016

-2010: with Manny Villar

-After Manny Villar of Nacionalista officially launched his campaign for presidency, his party and NPC launched a coalition building, with Legarda and Escudero are considered to be his running-mate, with the selection of the former.

-2013
+Aquino, Duterte, and Marcos Jr. administrations

-With Tito Sotto's chairmanship assumption, NPC forged an alliance with the administration's Team PNoy.
-But Sotto sided with Jejomar Binay's UNA, with Congressman Jack Enrile as one of its senatorial candidates.
+With Senator Tito Sotto's assumption as party chairman, the NPC forged an alliance with the administration coalition Team PNoy.
+However, Sotto chose to side with Vice President Binay's UNA, with Cagayan Representative Jack Enrile as one of its senatorial candidates.

-2022–present: Bongbong Marcos years

-2022 elections: Divided on presidentiables

-After Cojuangco's death in 2020, NPC supported the vice presidential campaign of its chairman Sotto.
-But, in the preferences of presidential candidates, majority of them supported either Bongbong Marcos, or Panfilo Lacson's campaign, which was Sotto's running mate.
+After Cojuangco's death in 2020, the NPC supported the vice presidential campaign of party chairman Sotto.
+Meanwhile, in the presidential race, majority of voters who supported Sotto preferred former senator Bongbong Marcos, instead of Senator Panfilo Lacson, who was Sotto's running mate.
+Sotto ultimately lost to Davao City Mayor Sara Duterte, Marcos' running mate under UniTeam.

-2025 elections: Sotto vs. Escudero in Senate Presidency
+Sotto and Escudero

-After the victory of Tito Sotto in senate elections of the same year, him and Chiz Escudero, are rumored to battle for senate presidency.
-One of their members in the Senate JV Ejercito proposed the two to make a gentlemen's agreement, with Escudero stay and Sotto will be the next seated.
-With majority of NPC Senate members voted to retain Escudero as Senate President, Legarda joined Sotto in the minority.
+After his senatorial comeback in the 2025 elections, Sotto was embattled with fellow NPC member Escudero for the Senate presidency.
+Senator JV Ejercito, another NPC stalwart, proposed a term-sharing agreement, wherein Escudero would stay for the next few months and would be succeeded by Sotto.
+With the majority of NPC senators voting to retain Escudero as Senate president, Legarda joined Sotto in the minority.

-2025 Senate coup

-Amid controversies of Escudero receiving donations from flood control contractors, which he denied, and with 15 votes (which includes all NPC members except Escudero), Escudero was kicked out from the Senate Presidency with the return of Sotto.
+Amid the flood control scandal in 2025, Escudero was alleged to have received donations from flood control contractors for his 2022 senatorial bid, which he denied.
+With 15 votes which included all NPC members except Escudero, Escudero was ousted as Senate president and succeeded by Sotto.